- What is Course Rollover?

 - Click the ‘More options’ button (three dots) to the right of a content item to Edit or Delete.

-- Use Batch Edit to delete muliple items in one go.
+- Use Batch Edit to delete multiple items in one go.

-- Fully delete any unused files after you’ve finished.
+- Fully delete any unused files from the course after you’ve finished.

 Edit setting, dates and availability